-Nearly five years ago when our family moved locations and churches, I felt like my “trust” was pushed to the limits.
+Over eight years ago when our family moved locations and churches, I felt like my “trust” was pushed to the limits.

 I had to trust that God was leading our family through my husband, despite our differing personalities and opinions.

 I had to trust God’s provision for our family when finances were tight (and when my husband worked a night shift for a year).

 I had to trust God’s timing when our family moved twice in a twelve-month period (not easy or fun!).